| PAST MONTH IN THEYDON BOIS OCTOBER 2003 HERE ARE SOME OF THE EVENTS, NOT NECESSARILY IN CHRONOLOGICAL

 live; however, it would only remain so if the council was prepared to

+invest in the way it looked.
 John Eaton, Chairman of the Theydon Bois Parish Council, responded

 by saying that, if they were referring to the Parish Council, then ample